IIIF/iiif-av/source/api/av/index.md

+# IIIF A/V

+**Status of this Document** - _This is a working document.
+Ideas in this document will be discussed by the [IIIF AV Working Group](http://iiif.io/community/av) and may or may not be taken forward into any IIIF specifications.
+Please send feedback through the IIIF AV Working Group, via [AV use cases and issues on github](https://github.com/IIIF/iiif-av/issues), or on (iiif-discuss)[iiif-discuss@googlegroups.com]._

+## Introduction

 This document describes a set of changes to the [IIIF Presentation API](http://iiif.io/api/presentation/2.1/) to support A/V resources, and also proposes set of services for working with A/V bitstreams and integrating [IIIF Authentication API](http://iiif.io/api/auth/1.0/).
 Changes related to migration from the Open Annotation Data Model to the Web Annotation Data Model are also listed, as many of the [fixtures](https://github.com/IIIF/iiif-av/tree/master/source/api/av/examples) that were created as part of this process use properties from the Web Annotation JSON-LD context instead of the IIIF Presentation API context.

 ## IIIF Presentation API 3.0 (Choicey McChoiceface) Changes

+This section lists proposed changes to the [IIIF Presentation API](http://iiif.io/api/presentation/2.1/) under the appropriate section headings.
+It includes only changes that related to A/V support, there are also [Presentation API issues](https://github.com/IIIF/iiif.io/issues?q=is%3Aissue+is%3Aopen+label=FIXME).

 ### 3. Resource Properties